 Throughout Pulmonary rehabilitation there will be the opportunity to meet with other members of the health care team including a Registered Dietician, Pharmacist, and Social Worker.

 Carol Laughery, RDLD, RN, will meet with you to discuss how nutrition plays a role in your overall pulmonary treatment plan.Carol is a great resource for any nutritional questions.

 A pharmacist will discuss your medications with you and explain how each of them works to help you breathe.
 During this session we encourage you to ask questions about all of your medication.

-Addison Enns, LMSW, will meet with you to discuss advanced directives.
-Addison is also available if you would like to discuss any aspect of your health care including financial, insurance or personal issues.
+Our social worker will meet with you to discuss advanced directives.
+They are also available if you would like to discuss any aspect of your health care including financial, insurance or personal issues.